DavidMajomi/Seashell/README.md

-# Custom Shell - Man Page
+# Sea Shell - Man Page

 ## NAME
-**custom-shell** - a simple command-line shell with basic file system manipulation commands
+**Sea Shell** - a simple command-line shell with basic file system manipulation commands

-## Author: David Majomi

-## SYNOPSIS

 ## DESCRIPTION
-**custom-shell** is a basic command-line shell program that allows users to interact with the file system.
+**Sea Shell** is a basic command-line shell program that allows users to interact with the file system.
 It supports a subset of commands similar to typical UNIX shell commands, including:
 - `cd`: Change the current working directory.
 - `pwd`: Print the current working directory.
 - `ls`: List the contents of the current directory.